2. About Hadith

 3. About The Website

-We currently support full search of both the English text of the hadith as well as the Arabic through a powerful search engine based on Lucene.
-Feel free to try out Lucene's query syntax to create custom and accurate search queries.
+We support full search of both the English text of the hadith as well as the Arabic through a powerful search engine based on Lucene.
+To improve your search experience, browse through our Search Tips and Lucene's query syntax to create custom and accurate search queries.